hbwhyte/Watson-twitter-tracker/README.md

 This program figures out which of those emotions was strongest, and *how* strong it was, as a percentage.

-If you want to get really crazy, you can automagitically post those search terms right to a Twitter account!
+If you want to get really crazy, you can automagically post those search terms right to a Twitter account!
 Go checkout [@randomJavaFun](https://twitter.com/randomJavaFun) on Twitter to see some of the random stuff analyzed so far.

 If you want to do this yourself, sorry, I'm not going to give you access to my Twitter, even this random side Twitter account with 3 followers.
 But feel free to add your own Twitter credentials to `twitter4j.properties` and go nuts!
 However, this is also why I added in Neutrino's Bad Word Filter API.
 It blocks posting any tweet with potentiall explicit content, just in case.
 Trust me, it's come in handy once or twice already during live demos.